 Discover

-The GeoPark Ruhrgebiet represents a cultural and natural landscape and adventure area.
-Visitors are invited to discover more than 100 geosites, 2 GeoRoutes, more than 20 geotrails, museums, industrial heritage sites, current mining places and research institutes.
+The Ruhr Area GeoPark represents a cultural and natural landscape and adventure area.
+Visitors are invited to discover geosites, georoutes, geotrails, visitor centres, museums, industrial heritage sites and current mining places.
 If you are planning an excursion, you are welcome to ask for support by the geopark team.

-Information boards, designed by the GeoPark Ruhrgebiet e.V., are provided with a short summary in english language.
+Information boards, designed by the GeoPark Ruhrgebiet, are written in german language but mostly provided with a short summary in english language.

 Interactive map